naoxio/inbreeze/README.md

 - [ ] repeat processes
 - [ ] display session data when ending the session and storing it locally
 - [ ] add customizations directly in the settings page
+- [ ] add info section in the settings with external links
 - [ ] add loading screen
 - [ ] github action to automatically build android apks